-The ESA does not put restrictions on the timing of an employee's shift other than the requirements for daily rest and rest between shifts described earlier in this chapter.
-In addition the ESA does not require an employer to provide transportation to or from work if an employee works late, although individual contracts of employment or a collective agreement may require that transportation be provided.
+The ESA does not put restrictions on the timing of an employee’s shift other than the requirements for daily rest and rest between shifts described earlier in this chapter.
+In addition, the ESA does not require an employer to provide transportation to or from work if an employee works late.

 ISBN 978-1-4606-4790-5 (HTML)

 ISBN 978-1-4606-4791-2 (PDF)